 What are the symptoms of shingles?

-Itching, tingling, or severe burning pain that precedes a rash, often on one side of the torso
+- Itching, tingling, or severe burning or shooting pain that precedes a rash, often on one side of the torso

-Symptoms that might indicate a serious complications of shingles
+Serious symptoms that might indicate complications of shingles

 In some cases, shingles can affect the nerves of the face, eyes or ears and cause serious symptoms and complications, such as facial paralysis or impaired vision and hearing.
 Seek prompt medical care if you, or someone you are with, have symptoms of shingles, particularly the following symptoms or conditions: